 Collection and Restoration

-Military vehicle collectors prize original-condition Deuces, particularly rare variants and those with documented service histories.
-Restored examples appear at shows, parades, and living history events.
+Collectors prize original-condition trucks, especially rare variants and documented service histories.
+Restored Deuces show up at military vehicle meets, parades, and living history events all over the country.

 Emergency Preparedness